knowankit/trello-clone/README.md

 - Background image library for the board
 - Add labels to the card
 - Supports adding of detail description in the card
+- Invite user to the board
+- Assign a card to the user

 ## Requirements